Scholarships & Awards

 Continuing Education Award

-As of November 15, 2025, qualified women in San Juan County can apply for the Soroptimist Friday Harbor 2026 Continuing Education Award valued up to $4,000.
-This award helps San Juan County residents overcome financial difficulties and better their lives through education and training.
+The Continuing Education Award helps San Juan County residents overcome financial difficulties and better their lives through education and training.
 The recipient may use the cash award to offset any costs of higher education, including such things as tuition, books, childcare, and transportation.

 To be eligible for this award, an applicant: